 Services for Integrated Logistics Support (ILS)

-The ILS team at CSMI provides logistics services that optimize equipment and system readiness throughout their service life, including asset reuse for decommissioned ships, at the lowest possible LCC.
+The ILS team at CSMI provides logistics services that optimize equipment and system readiness throughout their service life, including reallocation of support assets for broadly deployed systems and technologies.

 Our services adhere to government and military directives as well as established industry standards, with an emphasis on equipment maintenance and support.